Here are some documentary film interview lights and accessories you’ll want to check out:

 Note: If you’re interested in this type of lighting kit (2 lights and a light on a boom arm) but you’re not sure about using CFL lights that need to be replaced, consider this version with LED lights.

 Aputure Amaran Studio LED Lighting Kit (Check reviews & prices)

-If you’re interested in an interview lighting kit that’s battery powered, so you can set up interviews outdoors, consider this LED lighting kit.
+If you’re interested in an interview lighting kit that’s battery-powered, so you can set up interviews outdoors, consider this LED lighting kit.
 It comes with three LED lights slightly larger than iPads, power adapters that plug into the wall, and batteries and chargers for use when a wall socket isn’t available or convenient.
-These lights are daylight balanced but they also have built in filter holders and come with orange filters to be match indoor (tungsten) lights.
-Comes with convenient compact carrying cases with shoulder straps, three lighting stands and a cleaning kit.
+These lights are daylight balanced but they also have built-in filter holders and come with orange filters to match indoor (tungsten) lights.
+Comes with a convenient compact carrying cases with shoulder straps, three lighting stands, and a cleaning kit.

 Instructional DVD: “How to Setup, Light, & Shoot Interviews”, Instructional DVD (60 minutes) (Check reviews & prices)

 We pretty much swear by this instructional tutorial DVD.
 It’s a 60 minute, no-frills crash course in how to set up, light, and shoot documentary film interviews.
 The instructor (an experienced camera guy who’s shot for television news programs like 60 Minutes) shows you in detail how to set up lights in a variety of location situations to achieve a high production value lighting effect, whether you’re going for a modern look, a dramatic look or a classic look for your interviews.
 The instructor also shows you the best settings to use on your camera when you shoot your sit-down interviews and teaches you how to deal with common situations like how to make a conference room that you’re stuck film in look less, well, conference-room-y with your lighting kit.
 Note: the same DVD is also available in a specialized version for those with LED lighting kits.